 Obie - The Iconic Tiger

 Since then, Obie has taken on many forms.
 In 1938 a genuine tiger skin was fashioned into a costume worn by a student member of the Tiger Swing Band.
 Presently, a synthetic facsimile takes its place.
-Today Obie is present at many school and civic activities.
+Today Obie is present at many school, and civic activities.
 Beginning in 1970, the Massillon Tiger Football Booster Club annually leased a live tiger cub for the football season.
 The cub was taken to all football games, both home and away, as well as to schools, club meetings and other gatherings.
-The program was discontinued in 2014 as a result of constraints imposed by the State of Ohio on the breeding and care of exotic animals.
+The program was discontinued in 2014 to comply with the State of Ohio statutes on the breeding and care of exotic animals.

 Over the years, there have been a variety of artistic representations of Obie.
-The one commonly seen today and the inspiration for the Obie statue at the corner of Lincoln Way and First Street, first appeared in a Tyson Roller Bearing advertisement in the 1940 football game programs.
+The one commonly seen today, which inspired the Obie statue at the corner of Lincoln Way and First Street, first appeared in a Tyson Roller Bearing advertisement in the 1940 football game programs.

 Alan Cottrill, "Obie".